How to publish your novel (step-by-step instructions)

 Top Tips For Authors

-I asked over sixty authors for their best advice.
+I asked over sixty authors for their best advice, compiled it, and made it available for everyone.

 Update your eBook